settlin/meteor-astronomy/README.md

 ## Towards Meteor 3.0

-Forked from `jagi:astronomy` to work with Meteor 2.x async methods.
+Forked from `settlin:astronomy` to work with Meteor 2.x async methods.
 Once tested thoroughly will create a new version removing the sync methods and fibers altogether

+## Migrating to async Meteor 2.0

+1. Update the methods to their Async versions
+2. The events should work both synchornously and asynchronously
+3. `beforeInit`, `afterInit`, `toJSONValue`, `fromJSONValue` should ideally not be asynchronous as they are being used in constructors.
+If they are, you might need to refactor your code.

 ## Documentation